 Prerequisite: Faculty approval.
 Graded "Satisfactory" or "Unsatisfactory".
 The application of academic accounting skills in an employment situation.
-A paper, approved by a faculty member and the employer, is required.
+A written reflection and an employer evaluation is required.
 May be taken more than once with Department Head approval.
-The student must complete a workshop with the Career Strategies Coordinator no later than the end of the first week of class.

 ACCT 4990.
 Directed Study in Accounting.
 3 Hours.